-And, of course, these are the same people that formed a high performing team just a day previously.
+And, of course, these are the same people that formed a high-performing team just a day previously.
 It shows the profound impact that changes in management can have on team behaviour.
-How even good teams can degrade their performance when the people and the work is the same, and all that has changed is the management around them.
+How even good teams can degrade their performance when the people and the work are the same, and all that has changed is the management around them.

 This Happens in Agile Teams Too

 We also see these behaviours in agile teams.
-Sometimes a team’s product starts to get the attention of the business, or starts to build a user base.
-The management start to get nervous about the team ‘managing themselves’ and start to offer ‘support’.
-Perhaps a Project or Delivery Manager to help them; or a senior executive starts to want progress updates and to offer advice.
-Or perhaps a move to a more structured approach like SAFe is proposed, since the product is more ‘important’ now.
+Sometimes a team’s product starts to get the attention of the business or starts to build a user base.
+The management started to get nervous about the team ‘managing themselves’ and started to offer ‘support’.
+Perhaps a Project or Delivery Manager to help them, or a senior executive starts to want progress updates and to offer advice.
+Or perhaps a more structured approach like SAFe is proposed since the product is more ‘important’ now.

-These interventions will cause the team to respond in the same way as the campmates – the loss of autonomy and increased constraints will cause them to change and their performance to drop.
-In the worst cases, this leads to further interventions that make the situation worse and the spiral continues.
-Good leaders recognise this and allow successful teams to continue being successful by carrying on as they are, and don’t seek to control them.
+These interventions will cause the team to respond the same way as the campmates – the loss of autonomy and increased constraints will cause them to change and their performance to drop.
+In the worst cases, this leads to further interventions that make the situation worse, and the spiral continues.
+Good leaders recognise this and allow successful teams to continue being successful by carrying on as they are and don’t seek to control them.

 So, although ‘I’m A Celebrity’ isn’t meant to educate us on team leadership, by looking beyond the superficial, it can teach us more than just which parts of an animal are actually edible or whether snakes or spiders are more terrifying.